Improving Feature-based Visual Localization by Geometry-Aided Matching: Abstract

 \section{Abstract}

-\justifying Feature matching is an essential step in visual localization, where the accuracy of camera pose is mainly determined by the established 2D-3D correspondence.
-Due to the noise, solving the camera pose accurately requires a sufficient number of well-distributed 2D-3D correspondences.
-Existing 2D-3D feature matching is typically achieved by finding the nearest neighbors in the feature space, and then removing the outliers by some hand-crafted heuristics.
-However, this may lead to a large number of potentially true matches being missed or the established correct matches being filtered out.In this work, we introduce a novel 2D-3D matching method, Geometry-Aided Matching (GAM), which uses both appearance information and geometric context to improve 2D-3D feature matching.
-GAM can greatly strengthen the recall of 2D-3D matches while maintaining high precision.
-We insert GAM into a hierarchical visual localization pipeline and show that GAM can effectively improve the robustness and accuracy of localization.
-Extensive experiments show that GAM can find more correct matches than hand-crafted heuristics and learning baselines.
-Our proposed localization method achieves state-of-the-art results on multiple visual localization datasets.Experiments on Cambridge Landmarks dataset show that our method outperforms the existing state-of-the-art methods and is six times faster than the top-performed method.
+Feature matching is crucial in visual localization, where 2D-3D correspondence plays a major role in determining the accuracy of camera pose.
+A sufficient number of well-distributed 2D-3D correspondences is essential for accurate pose estimation due to noise.
+However, existing 2D-3D feature matching methods rely on finding nearest neighbors in the feature space and removing outliers using hand-crafted heuristics, which may lead to potential matches being missed or the correct matches being filtered out.
+In this work, we propose a novel method called Geometry-Aided Matching (GAM), which incorporates both appearance information and geometric context to address this issue and to improve 2D-3D feature matching.
+GAM can greatly boost the recall of 2D-3D matches while maintaining high precision.
+We apply GAM to a new hierarchical visual localization pipeline and show that GAM can effectively improve the robustness and accuracy of localization.
+Extensive experiments show that GAM can find more real matches than hand-crafted heuristics and learning baselines.
+Our proposed localization method achieves state-of-the-art results on multiple visual localization datasets.
+Experiments on Cambridge Landmarks dataset show that our method outperforms the existing state-of-the-art methods and is six times faster than the top-performed method.
 The source code is available at \url{https://github.com/openxrlab/xrlocalization}.